CanadaAndrew/Project-Mullet/README.md

 This project is a beauty app being developed for HairDoneWright530.
 HairDoneWright530 is located in Olivehurst, California and is privately owned by
 Melissa Wright.

-This project is being completed by a team from Sacramento State University as part of a Senior Project over the time span of 2 semesters.
+This project is being completed by a team from Sacramento State University called the Recycling Team as part of a Senior Project over the time span of 2 semesters.